MarkWarneke/Cloud-Automation-101/Article/04_Cloud_Automation_Version_Control.md

 ```

 Where `add .` stages all files. `commit -am` commits **a**ll changes with a given **m**essage.
 And `push` changes into remote repository.
+For more details see [Save and share code with Git](https://docs.microsoft.com/en-us/azure/devops/learn/git/git-share-code)

 ## Repositories